Pass Along Book

 • Name and contact info of attorney, if you have one, and where to find a copy of your will

-If you use a dedicated password manager, include all the instructions necessary for your next-of-kin to gain access.
+If you use a dedicated password manager, like 1Password, include all the instructions necessary for your next-of-kin to gain access.
 Keep in mind they are probably not familiar with how it works.
 So be detailed.

 If any of your online accounts, including your email and bank, has Multi-Factor Authentication setup, make sure the code can be obtained by your next-of-kin.
 Usually it goes to your phone as a text message.
 Sometimes there's a dedicated phone app like Google Authenticator.
 Describe all that in the book.
+There's no such thing as too many details.

 Who needs a pass along book?